5 Smallest Countries in the World You Can Visit | FindGuide Blog

 5 Smallest Countries in the World You Can Visit

 Most travelers dream about Paris, Rome, or Tokyo.
 But the world map is full of much smaller places that almost never make it into travel plans.
-Some of these countries are so tiny you could walk across them in less than a day.
-Still, they’ve got castles, beaches, and mountain trails that make them worth a detour.
-Here are five of the smallest countries in the world you can actually visit — and what you’ll find there.
+Some of these are the smallest countries in the world, and a few of them are so tiny you could walk across them in less than a day.
+Still, they offer castles, beaches, and mountain trails that make them worth visiting.

 Liechtenstein: Small Kingdom, Big Mountains

-Liechtenstein.png Liechtenstein is squeezed between Switzerland and Austria.
+Liechtenstein is squeezed between Switzerland and Austria and often appears on lists of smallest countries in Europe.
 It’s about the size of Washington, D.C., and has only 40,000 people.
 The capital, Vaduz, is quiet, but Vaduz Castle up on the hill is still home to the royal family.
 Not many countries can say that.

 What to see: Vaduz Castle, Kunstmuseum (modern art), Malbun ski resort.